claire-west/svstudio-manual/docs/quickstart/playback.md

 ### 6. Metronome
 !!! note "Pro Feature - MIDI Recording"

 Enables or disables a metronome to be played during MIDI recording.

-    Normally the metronome sound will only play during MIDI recording, but it can be made audible during regular playback with the "Disable metronome during playback" option in the Settings panel.
+By default, the metronome sound will only play during MIDI recording, but it can be made audible during regular playback with the "Disable metronome during playback" option in the Settings panel.

 ---